chenmoneygithub/genai-framwork-comparison/langchain_and_langgraph/README.md

 an easy way `create_react_agent` to hook custom tools to LLM calls.
 Custom tools can simply be python function with the `tool` decorator.
-LangSmith integration is super solid, it's almost effortless to get my program traced, and the trace UI is very neat:
+LangSmith integration is super solid, it's almost effortless to get my program traced, and the trace UI is very neat: ls

 ![LangSmith Trace](./langsmith_trace.png)

+I also played with streaming feature and it works pretty well (code not checked in though).
+Another kudos to the fact that I can run everything in IPython notebook, e.g., Colab, Jupyter, etc.

 ### Lots of Magic Configs